Astronomy-Club-IITBHU/techTeamExpansion23/README.md

 - Firebase Integration:
     Utilize Firebase to manage and retrieve images.
 Employ Firebase Realtime Database to store metadata associated with each image (e.g., title, description).

-Once participants complete the task, host the app on services like (Netlify or Vercel) and raise a pull request on this repository with the link of your       hosted site in the description.
+Once participants complete the task, host the app on services like (Netlify or Vercel) and raise a pull request on this repository with your name, branch, and the link of your hosted site in the description.

 ## Bonus